Quick Summary

 Implementing e-business presents several challenges.
 One of the biggest is cybersecurity, as businesses must protect sensitive data from online threats.
 Another problem frequently faced by e-businesses is competition.
 The internet has broadened horizons but made it difficult for businesses to keep their ideas unique.
 Businesses constantly need to keep innovating to have high customer retention rates.

-E-business, or electronic business, involves conducting business processes and transactions over the internet.
-It includes buying and selling products or services, managing operations, and engaging with customers through digital means.
+E-business, or electronic business, involves conducting business processes and transactions over the Internet.
+It includes buying and selling products or services, managing operations, and engaging with customers digitally.

 Authored by, Amay Mathur | Senior Editor